AnthonyBronca/TypeScript-Course/Chapter1/Chapter1.md

 ![Alt text](../images/addFive1.png)

-We have added a type to a variable in the parameters called num, and it is assigned to the type 'number'.
-We have also specfied that our function will return a value 'number'.
+We have added a type to a variable in the parameters called num, and it is assigned to the type `number`.
+We have also specfied that our function will return a value `number`.
 We are getting an error because we do not have a return type.
 Let's complete this function!

 ![Alt text](../images/addFive2.png)